Rival Crips And Bloods Call First Truce In 27 Years, March Together To Remember Nipsey Hussle

 The rapper was shot to death last weekend in front of the store he owns in the city’s Hyde Park neighborhood.
 The killing sent shockwaves through the community and an outpouring of condolences for the rapper, who was a popular figure across the Los Angeles area for the work he had done to give back.

-As the Sun reported, the tributes included the first truce between the Bloods and Crips in 27 years as the gangs participated together in a march to the clothing store where he was shot to death.
+As The Sun reported, the tributes included the first truce between the Bloods and Crips in 27 years as the gangs participated together in a march to the clothing store where Nipsey Hussle was shot to death.

-There are some other major tributes planned to Nipsey Hussle’s life, including a memorial service that will be held on Thursday at the Staples Center.
+There are some other major tributes planned to remember Nipsey Hussle’s life, including a memorial service that will be held on Thursday at the Staples Center.
 Officials chose the venue because of the widespread interest across the community to come together and honor the late rapper’s life.

 Many in the music community have mourned his death, as well as some of the friends Hussle has in the NBA.
 That includes Houston Rockets star James Harden, who went to elementary school with the rapper.